Loading guide

 Tips

-Most employers accept certificates via email.
+Many employers accept certificates via email, but workplace processes vary.
 Simply forward the PDF or attach it to your leave request in your HR system.
-Some employers may want the original for their files — you can print the PDF or ask if a digital copy is acceptable.
+Some employers may want the original for their files - you can print the PDF or ask if a digital copy is acceptable.
 The certificate is a legal medical document, so treat it accordingly.

 Yes.
 Mental health is a legitimate medical reason for time off work.
 Doctors can issue certificates for anxiety, stress, or other mental health conditions affecting your ability to work.